 This spectacular private villa was built by Nicolas Ibrahim Sursock in 1912.

-When he passed, he bequeathed the beautiful structure to the city, and today It houses unique collections of modern and contemporary artwork in Beirut.
+When he passed, he bequeathed the beautiful structure of the city, and today It houses unique collections of modern and contemporary artwork in Beirut.

 Take a Day Trip To Byblos